Stabilized Neural Differential Equations for Learning Dynamics with Explicit Constraints: Background

 A first order neural differential equation is typically given as

-where $u: \sR \to \sR^n$ and the vector field $f_{\theta} \colon \sR^n \times \sR \to \sR^n$ is at least partially parametrized by a neural network with parameters $\theta \in \sR^d$.
-We focus our attention on ground truth dynamics $f$ in \cref{eq:ode} that are continuous in $t$ and Lipschitz continuous in $u$ such that the existence of a unique (local) solution to the initial value problem is guaranteed by the Picard-Lindelöf theorem.
-As universal function approximators \citep{hornik1989multilayer,cybenko1989approximation}, neural networks $f_{\theta}$ can in principle approximate any such $f$ to arbitrary precision, i.e., the problem of learning $f$ is realizable.
+where $u: \sR \to \sR^n$ and the vector field $f_{\theta} \colon \sR^n \times \sR \to \sR^n$ is at least partially parameterized by a neural network with parameters $\theta \in \sR^d$.
+We restrict our attention to ground truth dynamics $f$ in \cref{eq:ode} that are continuous in $t$ and Lipschitz continuous in $u$ such that the existence of a unique (local) solution to the initial value problem is guaranteed by the Picard-Lindelöf theorem.
+As universal function approximators \citep{hornik1989multilayer,cybenko1989approximation}, neural networks $f_{\theta}$ can in principle approximate any such $f$ to arbitrary precision, that is to say, the problem of learning $f$ is realizable.

-In practice, the parameters $\theta$ are optimized via stochastic gradient descent by integrating a trajectory $\hat u(t) = \mathrm{ODESolve}(u_0, f_{\theta}, t)$ and taking gradients of the loss $\mathcal{L}(u, \hat u)$.
-Computing these gradients with respect to $\theta$ can be achieved using adjoint sensitivity analysis (\emph{optimize-then-discretize}) or automatic differentiation of the solver operations (\emph{discretize-then-optimize}) \citep{CH18,KI22}.
-While these have different (dis)advantages \citep{ma2021comparison,KI22}, we use the adjoint sensitivity method for all experiments due to reportedly improved stability \citep{CH18}.
-We also use the standard squared loss $\gL(u, \hat{u}) = \| u - \hat{u} \|_2^2$.
+In practice, the parameters $\theta$ are typically optimized via stochastic gradient descent by integrating a trajectory $\hat u(t) = \mathrm{ODESolve}(u_0, f_{\theta}, t)$ and taking gradients of the loss $\mathcal{L}(u, \hat u)$ with respect to $\theta$.
+Gradients of trajectories can be computed using adjoint sensitivity analysis (\emph{optimize-then-discretize}) or automatic differentiation of the solver operations (\emph{discretize-then-optimize}) \citep{chen2018neural,kidger2021on}.
+While these approaches have different (dis)advantages \citep{ma2021comparison,kidger2021on}, we use the adjoint sensitivity method due to reportedly improved stability \citep{chen2018neural}.
+We use the standard squared error loss $\gL(u, \hat{u}) = \| u - \hat{u} \|_2^2$ throughout.

-Our stabilization approach is also related to the practice of index reduction in the context of differential algebraic equations (DAEs).
-We refer the interested reader to \cref{app:daes} for a brief overview of these connections.